Course Fee Request Form

 If the account is in deficit (by more than 20% of annual revenue), units should consider whether the fee should be increased or whether there are other funding sources that should be used to fund the activity.
 Accumulated deficits are the responsibility of the college/department.

-Course fees are published in the Schedule of Courses on MyUI.
+Course fees are published in the schedule of courses on MyUI.
 When a student enrolls in a course with a course fee, the student’s tuition and fee assessment summary will include the fee.
-The public can view a list of approved course fees on the Registrar’s Office web page.
+The public can view a list of approved course fees for the current session.